 How can I unclog my pores?

 In pursuit of smaller pores, it’s important to understand what you can and can’t expect from treatment.
 So many products are marketed to help “shrink” pores, and while we hate to be the bearers of bad news, we’re gonna be straight with you: this just won’t happen.
 No matter how much time or money you spend on them, the size of your pores will never be made smaller with a product, treatment, or home remedy.
 The good news?
 While pores can’t be physically shrunken, their appearance can be minimized with various tips, tricks, and good skincare habits.
 Read on.

 The best way to reduce the appearance of pores is to keep your skin clean without over drying your complexion.
 Many people make the mistake of washing away dirt and oil with harsh chemicals or irritating scrubs.
 When you strip too much oil away, the body will only trigger those sebaceous glands to produce even more sebum to make up for it, which can then result in clogged pores and even acne.
 By using a gentle cleanser with Salicylic Acid, which will effectively and gently unclog your pores.
 Use this cleanser no more than twice a day, you can rid your skin’s surface of excess oil and grime without making matters worse.
-Make sure you seal the deal by moisturizing afterward with a formula fit for your skin type (ideally a lightweight, daily moisturizer (like the SLMD Facial Moisturizer).
+Make sure you seal the deal by moisturizing afterward with a formula fit for your skin type, ideally a lightweight, daily moisturizer (like the SLMD Facial Moisturizer).
 You can really show your complexion some love by opting for a moisturizer with SPF (like SLMD’s Daily Moisturizer) which will help reduce damage to your skin’s collagen.
 It’s important to remember — the sun’s UV rays leave you more than a visible sunburn, they also break down collagen and cause signs of premature aging.
 Collagen keeps the walls of your pores plump and tight, preventing them from sagging and appearing larger!